schlae/HardDriveInfo/README.md

 * A new LSI incorporates the MCU read channel one-shot devices along with a bunch of discrete buffers.
 * The MCU's external ROM chip is back.
 Presumably this was used extensively for internal firmware development and left in the shipping product until mask ROM MCUs became available.

+### 20427 "225N INTELLIGENT"

+The PCB schematic and layout for 20427 are available, see st225n/20427.
+This board is used in the ST-225N.

+This board has a read/write channel similar to the plain ST-225, but the rest of it is quite different.
+All of the chips are now surface mount, including the Seagate custom devices.

+The stepper motor driver has been replaced with a simple off-the-shelf MC3479.

+An on-board data separator (DP8455) has been added, along with an Adaptec chipset for SCSI:

+* AIC-250L - MFM encoder/decoder
+* AIC-010L - Programmable mass storage controller
+* AIC-300 - Dual port buffer controller

+The 6500/1 microcontroller has been replaced with an 8051.
+The 8051 has much more intelligence than the old design which only implemented seek buffering and the index track search.
+The firmware hasn't been completely analyzed yet but it

+* Programs and manages the Adaptec chipset to implement the SCSI interface
+* Handles the stepper motor seek
+* Loads extra firmware into its dedicated SRAM chip from "hidden" tracks on the drive surface

+Some of the custom chips seem to share functionality with the ST-251, which may have been under development at the same time.

+* The 11647-501 was used on the ST-251 as the MFM interface, but on this board it performs housekeeping functions and is wired differently.
+* The 11695-502 has been repackaged into SMD (unlike the older 11695-002) and was also used on the ST-251 to control the spindle driver.

 ### 20629, 20938, 21020 "251 CONTROL"

 Unlike the earlier ST-225 and ST-412 generations, drives with this board use 5-phase steppers and can seek nearly twice as fast as the ST-412.
 A lot of discrete logic and analog circuitry has been integrated into several LSI chips.